Introducing the TEASE Studies

 - Additional procedures may involve blood draws, visual function tests and filling out questionnaires.

-Patients who are between 12 and 60 years old and have been diagnosed with Stargardt disease may be eligible for TEASE.
+Patients who are at least 8 years old and have been diagnosed with Stargardt disease may be eligible for TEASE.
 Prospective participants should talk to their doctor and contact the study team to see if they may qualify.
 Eligibility is ultimately determined by the clinical study team.

 The clinical study team will discuss in further detail the possible risks and benefits with prospective participants.